viodotcom/growth/README.md

 ## Our Values

-We aim to leave the values of FindHotel.
+We aim to live the values of FindHotel.
 When you speak to people at FindHotel or look at how we act, you will recognise the values in our actions.
 As Ben Horowitz nicely named his [book](https://www.amazon.com/What-You-Do-Is-Who-You-Are-audiobook/dp/B07XVPLHV9/ref=sr_1_1?dchild=1&keywords=what+you+do+is+who+you+are&qid=1618162075&sr=8-1) about business culture - "WHAT you do is WHO you are".
-Being part of Findhotel means doing as it is defined by our values.
+Being part of FindHotel means doing as it is defined by our values.

 ![fh_values](/images/fh_values.png)